-In its 23rd year, the 2013 Summer Transportation Internship Program for Diverse Groups is a critical component of the U.S. DOT/FHWA's student recruitment efforts.
+Now in its 24th year, the 2014 Summer Transportation Internship Program for Diverse Groups is a critical component of the U.S. DOT/FHWA's student recruitment efforts.
 The STIPDG is committed to ensuring a quality experience in transportation.
 The program is unique because of the many program benefits and features that are listed below.

 Frequently Asked STIPDG Q & A's

 |A.||Please refer to Part C, HOW TO APPLY FOR THE 2014 STIPDG/APPLICATION REQUIREMENTS.|